Code-Name-0/googler/README.md

-this is a simple script to google thing from terminal
+this is a simple script to google things from terminal

 ###### installation: